 - People told us staff looked after them well, that their safety was maintained and they had no concerns.
 One resident said, “I do feel safe here because there are people around all the time.”
 One relative told us, “I think my family member is safe here because they have grown in confidence in their own ability, can do things for themselves again and there always seems to be enough staff.”

 - Staff told us they felt supported and valued.
 One person said, “I feel supported, I’ve never had to raise any concerns with the manager.”

 - People told us their healthcare needs were well managed.
 One person told us, “Staff help with keeping my appointments at the hospital and they book transport and come with me.”

 - One resident said, “They know me so well and make me laugh.
 They are always cheerful and respectful.”
 A second person added, “I love it here, the people, the environment; it makes me feel better.”
 One relative told us, “The home has been good and there has been a massive improvement to my relative the last few months.”

-- It was evident from our observations and discussions with staff that they encouraged and enabled people using the service the opportunity to take part in social activities of their choice and interest, both ‘in house’ and within the local community.
+- It was evident from our discussions with the registered manager and staff that efforts were made to ensure people using the service had the opportunity to take part in social activities of their choice and interest, both ‘in house’ and within the local community.